 - Add chocolate chips.
 Remove the pretzels and toffee from the oven and sprinkle chocolate chips evenly over the top.
 Let the hot pretzels melt the chocolate chips, then spread the melted chocolate evenly over the crackers using a spatula.

 - Top with nuts.
 Sprinkle the chopped and toasted nuts evenly over the melted chocolate, gently pressing them in before it sets.

 - Let the chocolate set.
 Let cool to room temperature, then transfer to the fridge until solid before breaking or cutting into pieces.
 Enjoy!

-- Nut-free.
-If you want to make your Pretzel Toffee nut-free, skip the nuts and sprinkle chopped pretzels over the top instead.
+- Nut-free Pretzel Toffee: If you want to make your Pretzel Toffee nut-free, skip the nuts and sprinkle chopped pretzels over the top instead.

-- Salted chocolate.
-If you like your sweet things a little salty, add a dusting of coarse sea salt over the top of the melted chocolate before it sets up.
+- Salted Caramel Butter Toffee Pretzels: If you like your sweet things a little salty, add a little butter and brown sugar mixture.
+Then, finish with a light dusting of coarse sea salt over the top of the melted chocolate before it sets up.